-This article covers what is stress testing, the purpose of stress testing, its benefits and how stress testing is done.
+This article covers what is stress testing, the purpose of stress testing, its benefits and you will know how stress testing is done.

 Any failure in software due to any external factor or its inability to handle multiple requests creates a negative user experience.
 Stress testing mitigates these types of risks that may cause software failure in business-critical situations.